 The Market Reality in the Treasure Valley

 The average U.S. home is 39 years old.
-In a growing market like the Treasure Valley, where new construction coexists with established neighborhoods in Boise, Meridian, and Eagle alongside older housing stock in Nampa and Caldwell, the recurring demand for HVAC replacement, plumbing repair, roofing, and electrical work is constant and significant.
+In a growing market like the Treasure Valley, where new construction coexists with older housing stock in Nampa and Caldwell, the recurring demand for HVAC replacement, plumbing repair, roofing, and electrical work is constant.
+That demand is spread across a market that runs on cars — which means your potential customers are in their vehicles and listening to radio for significant portions of every weekday, before any emergency happens.

 The companies that win the most emergency calls in this market aren't the ones who show up best in a search result at 7pm on a Friday.
 They're the ones whose names were already in the room.